Ensemble, Guests, Opera Studio & Teams

 © Barbara Aumüller

-Takeshi Moriuchi's first performance at Oper Frankfurt was Manon Lescaut in the 2019/20 season, during which he also stepped in for a performance of Fauré's Pénélope at short notice.
-Last season he conducted revivals of Massenet's Werther and Così fan tutte and during the 2022/23 season he leads a performance of the new production of Die Meistersinger and revivals of Hänsel und Gretel and Manon Lescaut.
-He also jumped in at very short notice to conduct the 4th Museumskonzert in the Alte Oper this December, a performance of Handel's Tamerlano in the Bockenheimer Depot and performances of Hänsel und Gretel at Hessen's state theatre in Wiesbaden.
+Takeshi Moriuchi conducted this season's rivival of Rimsky-Korsakov's The Night before Christmas which was followed by performances of Die Zauberflöte and this new production of Wolfgang Fortner's Don Perlimplín's Love for Belisa in his Garden.
+He made his debut here as a conductor with Manon Lescaut in the 2019/20 season, during which he also stepped in for a performance of Fauré's Pénélope at short notice.
+Last season he conducted revivals of Massenet's Werther and Così fan tutte and during the 2022/23 season he lead a performance of the new production of Die Meistersinger and revivals of Hänsel und Gretel and Manon Lescaut.
+He also jumped in at very short notice to conduct the 4th Museumskonzert in the Alte Oper in December 2022, a performance of Handel's Tamerlano in the Bockenheimer Depot and performances of Hänsel und Gretel at Hessen's state theatre in Wiesbaden.
 He joined the company as head of coaching in 2018/19.
 Born in Tokyo, he studied the piano before joining the Mozarteum University in Salzburg to concentrate on conducting.
 His mentor, Dennis Russell Davis, engaged him in 2009/10 for the Landestheater in Linz, where he worked as a coach before being made a Kapellmeister and artistic director of the Opera Studio.
 He conducted roughly 250 performances of new productions and revivals there.
 Recent guest engagements have taken Takeshi Moriuchi to Hessen's Staatstheater in Wiesbaden and the Landestheater in Passau.
 He made his debut in his home country in 2016, conducting Le nozze di Figaro for the Nikikai Opera Foundation with the Tokyo Philharmonic Orchestra.
 A year later he assisted Sebastian Weigle there on a very successful production of Der Rosenkavalier.
 This was followed by a concert performance of I puritani in September 2019 in Japan.
+He appeared in recital this season with Elena Villalón in the Holzfoyer.
+He conducts a concert in Tokyo with the Yomiuri Nippon Symphony Orchestra in March 2024.